Breadcrumbs (Once Upon a Time): In the characters' past

-In The Present Day
+In the present day

 In Seattle, Henry lands a job interview in New York to become a podcaster.
 He stopped by Roni's to see if Regina was there but wasn't, but he did run into Nick, who was disappointed (but is aware) that Ivy left Seattle and promised to find another client.
 Henry told Jacinda about the job but that means he would have to move to New York, and apparently Jacinda supported this decision.
 But Lucy and Sabine both believed otherwise and suggested to Jacinda to reconsider.

 At the same time, Weaver, who is relieved that Ivy and Anastasia returned to their realm, finds Henry's "Once Upon a Time" book at the crime scene and insists that Henry help the police identify the Candy Killer, whom they conclude is a man who believes he is the "Hansel" of the story "Hansel and Gretel".
 Henry agreed, noting that the killer is seeking vengeance for his sister's death and he's acting out on that theory after Henry spotted a series of corrections in the book, indicating that more characters that fit the descriptions in Hyperion Heights could become intended victims.
 Henry also told Rogers and Weaver that the killer can detect if the victims have a scar because he might be scarred from the traumatic experiences.
 Like Lucy and Sabine, Weaver also thinks Henry should reconsider leaving, since he liked how his favorite character (referring to the younger Henry) is depicted in the book.